Look no further

 With the NHS about to be handed to private companies acting as Accountable Care Organsiations, Sytems & Partnerships

 Four leading NHS campaign witnesses were called to give evidence about Accountable Care Organisations and Integrated Systems & Partnerships.
 But it seems the committee weren't that interested...

-It's fascinating to watch the committee time after time try to coerce Dr. Graham Winyard, Dr Colin Hutchinson, Dr Tony O'Sullivan and Professor Allyson Pollock into giving answers that will support the government line that Accountable Care is a positive thing and will improve our NHS in the 21st Century.
+It's fascinating to watch members of the Health Select Committee time after time try to coerce Dr. Graham Winyard, Dr Colin Hutchinson, Dr Tony O'Sullivan and Professor Allyson Pollock into giving answers that will support the government line that Accountable Care is a positive thing and will improve our NHS in the 21st Century.

 The witnesses are to be congratulated for their determination and skills in avoiding doing just that and providing some clear evidence as to why ACO, ACS, ACP, ICS, ICP - call them what you like - are NOT A GOOD IDEA.

 For full 2hr 30mins video (you can scroll through) click the button.